-The Colorado Court of Appeals issued its opinion in People v.
-Stidham on Thursday, September 11, 2014.
+The Colorado Supreme Court issued its opinion in Justus v.
+State of Colorado on Monday, October 20, 2014.

 Colorado Public Employee’s Retirement Association Pension Plan (PERA)—Cost-of-Living Adjustment—Contracts Clauses of U.S. and Colorado Constitutions.

 In this decision, the Colorado Supreme Court determined whether Colorado PERA members have contractual rights for life without change to the cost-of-living adjustment (COLA) formulas in place at their respective retirements.
 On summary judgment, the district court ruled that PERA retirees had no such contract right to an unchangeable COLA formula.